thejud/text-processing-cookbook/README.md

 #### Sort a file with a header

-Sometimes you have a file that has a multiline header, and you'd like to sort the data but keep the data.
-One nice technique is to print the header to stderr, and then process the rest of the file.
+Sometimes you have a file that has a multiline header, and you'd like to sort the data but keep the header.
+One nice technique is to print the header to stderr, and then process the rest of the file before displaying it.
+This is also a nice way to provide "users" with a variety of options to sort the output, assuming it is in easily sortable form.

+It's pretty easy to do this with head and tail, although you have to remember that the offsets are off by one:

+    cat > data <EOM
+     # Here's some data
+     # with a header
+     20
+     5
+     1
+     15
+     EOM

+Now, I'd like to sort the data in descending order, but the header gets sorted as well.

+    sort -nr data
+     20
+     13
+     5
+     1
+     # with a header
+     # Here's some data

+Instead, if we put the header on stderr, and then sort the rest, we'll get what we want

+    head -2 data > /dev/stderr; tail +3 data  | sort -nr
+     # Here's some data
+     # with a header
+     20
+     13
+     5
+     1

+Now, with this small behead script, we can sort only the data portion of a file:

     #!/usr/bin/env perl
     use Getopt::Std;